 - Field programmable.
 The delay, flight time and RPM settings can be changed without any extra tools, cards, computers or programming boxes.

 - Soft start.
 The programmed RPM increases and decreases over a period of several seconds for smoother take-off and landings

 - RPM boost during the flight to compensate for decreasing battery voltage.

 - On-board memory to store your settings.

 - Usable with lower cost ESC’s.

 - Easy to assemble.
-Solder a few pins, update to the latest version of CircuitPython, save the programs and libraries onto the drive, connect to your ESC, adjust your settings and fly.
+Solder a few pins, update CircuitPython, save the programs and libraries onto the drive, connect to your ESC, adjust your settings and fly.

 - Reprogrammable.
 Have another project in mind?
 The Trinket M0 can be programmed for a multitude of other maker and hacker projects.
 It can even be programmed as an Arduino board if preferred.

 Make Your Own